tkeskita/swiftBlock/docs/swift.rst

 This documentation describes the version of the add-on available under `github/tkeskita <https://github.com/tkeskita/swiftBlock>`_.
-The add-on is meant to work with latest release of Blender 2.8 series and
+The add-on is meant to work with
+Blender LTS 3.3 and
 `OpenFOAM Foundation version <https://openfoam.org>`_.
 Previous versions of the add-on are available in `github/nogenmyr <https://github.com/nogenmyr/swiftBlock>`_ and `github/Flowkersma <https://github.com/Flowkersma/swiftBlock>`_,
 and the documentation for original version is available at `OpenFOAM wiki <http://openfoamwiki.net/index.php/SwiftBlock>`_.

 Installation and Start-up
 -------------------------